jjti/personal-site/content/blog/2018-05-14-Serverless-Scraper/index.md

 ### S3 as a Database

 Since I was already going to use S3 to serve the static rankings, it made sense to also keep the houses "DB" in S3 as well.
 I opted for [Golang's gob encoding](https://blog.golang.org/gobs-of-data).
-DB.NewDB() returns a struct with a decoded map of DBHouses that were stored during a prior scrape.
+DB.NewDB() returns a struct with a decoded slice of DBHouses that were stored during a prior scrape.
 The DB struct also has methods for accessing its private slice of houses, setting new houses (encoding a slice of houses and pushing to S3), as well as a method for writing any arbitrary file to S3 (used for pushing the HTML webpages).

-The keys of the map are the street addresses and the values are instances of DBHouse.

 ```go
 // DBHouse is a single entry in the S3 database houses slice